SridivyaKadimela/SridivyaKadimela/README.md

 Welcome to my GitHub profile.

 # 💫 About Me:

-🔹 Data Analyst with 2+ years of experience in the IT industry
+👩‍💻 Data Analyst with 2+ years of experience in the IT industry

-🔹 Interested in Healthcare Analytics and Cloud-based solutions
-🔹 Skilled in SQL, Python, Tableau, Excel, and Azure
+🌐 Passionate about healthcare analytics | Skilled in SQL, Python, Tableau, Excel, Power BI, and Azure

+🎓 Google Certified Data Engineer

+🛠️ Experienced in data pipeline automation with Apache Airflow and data storytelling with Tableau

+📊 Enthusiastic about data visualization, healthcare trends, and turning raw data into insights

+📄 Know more about my work: [Resume](#)

+📥 Reach out to me: sridivyak68@email.com

 ## 🌐 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin)](https://www.linkedin.com/in/skadimel/)

 🔗 [My Tableau Public Profile](https://public.tableau.com/app/profile/sridivya.kadimela/vizzes)

 ## 💼 Tools and Technologies: